DjangoGirls/tutorial/deploy/README.md

 ## Deploy to Heroku!

-It's as simple as running this command:
+It's as simple as running this command, replacing `djangogirlsblog` with your own application name:

-    $ heroku create
+    $ heroku create djangogirlsblog

 This automatically added the Heroku remote for our app  to our repository.
 Now we can do a simple git push to deploy our application: